Out of Friendship

 Helping other people is the driving force of the company.

-I would like to see Batik to be rewarded in the Malaysian market.
-I have a tourism background and that’s one of the reason I started this company: I couldn’t buy here anything really local.
-I hope that people who want to buy something local, they will come to Batik Boutique.
-And I want to inspire other that you can do business and do good at the same time.
+I would like to see Batik be rewarded in the Malaysian market.
+I have a tourism background and that’s one of the reasons I started this company: I couldn’t buy here anything really local.
+I hope that people who want to buy something local will come to Batik Boutique.
+And I want to inspire others that you can do business and do good at the same time.
 That would be my personal success, especially considering Malaysian companies.
-And then we want to work with more and more women, I would like to see thousand of them working for us; that moment I will really feel the impact, that what we are doing matters.
+And then we want to work with more and more women, I would like to see thousands of them working for us; that moment I will really feel the impact, that what we are doing matters.
 To achieve that we just need more contracts, more business opportunities, more staff.
 But at the same time we can’t push too much, force people before they are really ready to grow.
-It’s quite difficult for me as westerner, with a different attitude.
+It’s quite difficult for me as a westerner, with a different attitude.
 I would love to go faster.
 Be more efficient.
 I learn here a lot of patience.

 Patience and working together.
 That’s what we need to change the world.

 Maybe you can’t change all the world with what you are doing, but you can change something around you.
 Sometimes I look outside and I see all those people and I feel overwhelmed, I can’t help everybody.
 Don’t let that feeling keep you from helping even one person only.
 My company started out of desire to help one friend and now it’s growing to fifty of those friends.
 There is a saying in Malaysian which means a little bit, a little bit and it becomes a mountain.
 Don’t let the fear of thinking you can’t make an impact keep you from making whatever impact you can.
 If we all work together the world can be better.
 Everybody has his/her own part.

 More about Batik Boutique: thebatikboutique.com